OFFSETSYNT4X/KILLFEED-DIY-TUTORIAL-2.0-ADD-ONS/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Copy ac.js file to project commands directory.
-Open a terminal and install "concat-stream" dependency (npm i concat-stream).
-Register new commands (npm register.js).

 Requiurements:
 Windows PC/Laptop,
 Nitrado Console DayZ Gamer Server,
 Discord,
 NVM-for-Windows,
 Visual Studio Code.

+Access Controls:

+Copy ac.js file to project commands directory.
+Open a terminal and install "concat-stream" dependency (npm i concat-stream).
+Register new commands (npm register.js).

 Commands:
 /ac whitelist       (Add or Remove GamerTag to Whitelist)